Nazsheikh10/CISC4900Project/README.md

 # CISC4900Project

-# This Project is called LitTrcaks
+# This Project is called LitTracks
 # It is a website where readers can track their reads
-# Rate them, and find reommendations
+# Rate them, and find recommendations